 The safeguarding partners should take account of the findings from their own local reviews and from all national reviews, with a view to considering how identified improvements should be implemented locally, including the way in which organisations and agencies work together to safeguard and promote the welfare of children.
 The safeguarding partners should highlight findings from reviews with relevant parties locally and should regularly audit progress on the implementation of recommended improvements.
 Improvement should be sustained through regular monitoring and follow up of actions so that the findings from these reviews make a real impact on improving outcomes for children.

-Published National Thematic Reviews can be found at:
+Published National Thematic Reviews can be found on GOV.UK:

-The third National Thematic Review is currently underway (November 2020) and is on Non-Accidental Injuries to Children under 1 year old where the main paternal carer is a person of interest
+The third National Thematic Review is underway (November 2020) and is on non-accidental injuries to children under one year old where the main paternal carer is a person of interest.